Vietnam – ancient tea culture and “cradle country” of the tea tree

 Ancient Artisan Snow Shan White Silver Needle – Harvest Time and Picking Standard

 Ancient Snow Shan White Silver Needle Tea is a typical, adequately spring-picked pure buds white tea.
 It has a lot in common with the “White Moonlight Buds” that we know from ancient tea trees in Yunnan.
 What initially stands out, however, is the ever greater size of the white buds.
-Like other Snow Shan teas, it is yielded from Vietnamese Thuyet Shan (= “Snow High Mountain”) tea tree.
+Like other Snow Shan teas, this tea comes from the Thuyet Shan (= “Snow High Mountain”) tea tree, which is native to Vietnam.

 Picking standard for the Snow Shan White Silver Needle are only the young spring buds.
-Rainfalls must have ceased for at least 3 days, before the buds for this tea can be picked.
+In order to enable these buds’ picking, rainfalls must have ceased for at least 3 days.
 Preferred picking times are early morning and late afternoon.
 This is due to the prevailing cool temperatures at those times of day, which not only sooth the pickers, but also benefit the tea.
 The Vietnamese method of processing White Silver Needle tea resembles in principle that of Chinese pure buds white teas.

 However, just like with all Snow Shan teas, what really sticks out is less the theoretic framework, but rather the virtually unparalleled diligence and passion for detail.
 This applies both to the picking and the processing of Ancient Snow Shan Silver Needle tea.